mroseneck/connectathon-constraint-modelling/README.md

 6. machine-readable annotations (lines 13 14)

 ## Convertibility
 Some prototyping showed very promising results regarding the possibility to create an XSD schema from any concrete ODM XML file using a single XSLT.
 If proper conventions are followed, even the reverse operation is possible.
-Both are serializations of an underlying SDR.
+Both are possible serialization formats of an underlying SDR.
 The interesting question is: how do we continue from here?
 Do we add more extensions to ODM in order to get more guarantees for system integration, or do we switch to a proper shared contract now?
+At some point, these decisions will define the systems we are building on top of them.

 ## Running the example
 An XSD 1.1 processor is required to run this schema.
 E.g. Saxon or Xerces.